invictus-ir/Microsoft-Extractor-Suite/README.md

 * Azure AD Audit Logs
 * Registered OAuth applications in Azure AD

-Microsoft-Extractor-Suite was created by Joey Rentenaar and Korstiaan Stam.

-Microsoft-Extractor-Suite is maintained by the [Invcitus IR](https://www.invictus-ir.com//) team.
+Microsoft-Extractor-Suite was created by Joey Rentenaar and Korstiaan Stam and is maintained by the [Invcitus IR](https://www.invictus-ir.com/) team.

 ## Usage
 To get started with the Microsoft-Extractor-Suite tool, make sure the requirements are met.
 If you do not have the Connect-ExchangeOnline or/and Connect-AzureAD installed check [the installation guide.](https://microsoft-365-extractor-suite.readthedocs.io/en/latest/installation/Installation.html).